dengqiaoyu/Parallel_Optimization/assignment/1/write-up.md

    From the result above, each core completes their task for different duration, so there is some ALU that may not work while some others is still busy, the performance of cores are not fully utilized.

-4. In your writeup, describe your approach and report the final 4-thread speedup obtained.
+4. In your writeup, describe your approach and report the final 16-thread speedup obtained.
+Also comment on the difference in scaling behavior from 4 to 8 threads vs 8 to 16 threads.

+   At last the final speedup for 16 threads is 8.68X, here is my strategy.
 Since mandelbrot has "connect" property which means it is continuous everywhere, so we can assume that there is very small difference(The number of white pixel and black pixel) between adjcent columns since it changes continuously.
 So we can also assume that two adjcent columns have very similar computation cost.
 From this assumption, we can then assign each column to every core one by one and in that situation all cores can have a very close computaion blance, which means we can better utilize multiple cores when computing mandelbrot.
+The performance benefit form 4 to 8 per thread is 0.5X per thread, however, The performance benefit form 8 to 16 per thread is 0.33875X per thread, as we can see the performance benefit from adding more threads is decreasing as we add more and more thread, I think it is because there exists some overhead such as commnication or scheduling process will slowdown the performance.
+What's more, the imbalance load among different thread will also affect the speedup and after we create threads more than the number of threads that CPU can handle simultaneously (In this case we have 8-core CPU with 16 threads' hyper threading), the performance will not increase or even decrease.

 # Program 2